Restaurant review: San Carlo, Leeds city centre

 In fact, reflecting on the large quantities of rather rich food we have consumed in the space of two hours, perhaps it was too much of a proper night out.

-Our bill, with a ten per cent service charge that we don’t consider disputing, comes to a few pence under the £84 mark.
+Our bill, with a ten per cent service charge that we consider quibbling with, comes to a few pence under the £84 mark.

 There’s no doubt it’s on the pricey side, but that becomes easier to justify when you consider the quality of the ingredients used (and they are clearly of very high quality) and the general care and attention put into the place.